- Home

 Chemotherapy uses drugs to kill or slow the growth of cancer cells.
 These drugs travel throughout the body and are designed to affect fast-growing cells such as cancer cells.

-Effect on ovaries – Some chemotherapy drugs can stop the ovaries from working properly and releasing eggs (ovulation).
+Some chemotherapy drugs can stop the ovaries from working properly and releasing eggs (ovulation).
 If chemotherapy destroys or damages eggs, your body won’t be able to replace them.

 Chemotherapy drugs can cause your periods to become irregular or even stop for a while.
 Depending on your age, number of eggs and the amount of chemotherapy you’ve had, your periods may return within a year of finishing treatment.
-If your periods do not return, the ovaries may have stopped working permanently, causing premature or early menopause.
+If your periods do not return, the ovaries may have stopped working permanently, causing premature or medically induced menopause.

-Effect on your heart and lungs – Some chemotherapy drugs can affect your heart and lungs.
-If this causes long-term damage, it may make a future pregnancy and delivery more difficult.
+Some chemotherapy drugs can affect your heart and lungs.
+If this causes long-term damage, it may make a future pregnancy and birth more difficult.
 Your specialist will talk to you about what precautions to take during pregnancy.

 → READ MORE: The impact of radiation therapy on fertility